thelegendofmario/open-scouting/README.md

 - Create custom events if events aren't listed on TBA
 - Keep backups of scouting reports locally
 - Dark/light mode theme support
-- The site works fully offline if there's no internet connection at all
 - Manually go offline in case of bad connection

 ## Development Installation